ppwwyyxx/speaker-recognition/README.md

 ## GUI Demo

-Our GUI not only has basic functionality for recording, enrollment, training and testing, but also has a visualization of real-time speaker recognition:
+Our GUI has basic functionality for recording, enrollment, training and testing, plus a visualization of real-time speaker recognition:

 ![graph](https://github.com/ppwwyyxx/speaker-recognition/raw/master/doc/Final-Report-Complete/img/gui-graph.png)

 You can See our [demo video](https://github.com/ppwwyyxx/speaker-recognition/raw/master/demo.avi) (in Chinese).
 Note that real-time speaker recognition is extremely hard, because we only use corpus of about 1 second length to identify the speaker.
-Therefore the real-time system doesn't work very perfect.
+Therefore the system doesn't work very perfect.

-Also the GUI part is quite hacky for demo purpose and may not work smoothly anymore today.
+The GUI part is quite hacky for demo purpose and is not maintained anymore today.
+Take it as a reference, but don't expect it to work out of the box.
+Use command line tools to try the algorithms.

 ## Command Line Tools
 ```sh